wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 ### Faster-than-finality transfers

 One of the primary features of the WormholeRelayer protocol is that messages can be delivered faster than finality so long as the RelayProvider supports it.
-Normally the Token Bridge module can only transfer tokens once finality has been reached on a chain.
+Normally, the Token Bridge module can only transfer tokens once finality has been reached on a chain.
 However, with the WormholeRelayer protocol, you could potentially initiate two transfers in the same transaction.

-- The first transfer sends funds instantly from a liqudity source, so that the end user receives their funds quickly.
+- The first transfer sends funds instantly from a liquidity source, so that the end user receives their funds quickly.
 - The second transfer sends funds via the Token Bridge to reimburse the liquidity source on the `targetChain`

 Beware, the second transfer may never arrive if there is a rollback on the `sourceChain`.
 However, this risk can be managed if the primary concern is to provide users with a smooth user experience.